acflippo/mpg_presentation/index.md

 - Transmission type (i.e. Hybrid)
 - Drivetrain (All-wheel, front-wheel, rear-wheel drive)

 The significant predictors from the final analyses were used to create an interactive Shiny App to estimate City and Highway MPG.

-You might want to [Estimate Your Fuel Efficiency](https://acflippo.shinyapps.io/estimateMPG/) with this calculator before buying your new car.
+Are you a car designer or an enthusiast?
+[Estimate the Fuel Efficiency](https://acflippo.shinyapps.io/estimateMPG/) of the new car design with this calculator!

 --- .class #id